mrisen/inet-showcases/_docs/emulation/osudpVoip/index.md

 ## Goals

 Voice over IP (VoIP) was developed in order to provide access to voice communication in any place around the world.
 Media streams are transported using special media delivery protocols that encode audio and video with audio codecs, and video codecs.
-Various codecs exist that optimize the media stream based on application requirements and network bandwidth.
-INET framework features various modules for emulating different models, including VoIP traffic.
+INET framework features various modules in order to emulate different models and scenarios, including VoIP traffic.

 This showcase demonstrates how one can run simulated VoIP applications over real network using INET components.